 "our results suggest that a contact between high velocity material underlying the Santa Monica Mountains and low velocities of the Los Angeles Basin is warped to form a 3D lens that focuses waves arriving from the north on sites in mid-Santa Monica. ...enhanced damage in Santa Monica is explained in the main by focusing due to a lens structure at a depth of several km beneath the surface, and having a finite lateral extent.

 ...The reason why the difference of S-wave amplification factors between the central and northern parts of Santa Monica is significantly larger than the coda amplification factors, is that S-wave energy is focused on the stations through the lens, while coda wave rays, being omnidirectional, are not."

 A COMPLEX SYSTEM VIEW OF WHY STOCK MARKETS CRASH

-"But because there are so many constituents in a large system, their multiple relations generate a relational network that can be highly complex,
+"But because there are so many constituents in a large system, their multiple relations generate a relational network that can be highly complex, variegated, and surprising."

 SYNTHETIC ANALYSIS OF COMPLEX SYSTEMS I - THEORIES

 ...I'd be curious to see how many of these subsidence zones exist worldwide!
 Based on the small amount of research I did on this general topic, I ran into a lot of material that made it sound like most of Arizona and Nevada were sinking.
 I really wonder how big is this problem?

 The river is moving away from the city.
 The city is sinking because of its weight, because no upbuilding by new muck for many decades, because of being cut off from the fresh water, because it is sliding off a cliff (the Continental Shelf), and because the Oil and Gas Industry is extracting oil out from under it.
 It is a city that for all intents and purposes is now Sea domain.

 Biggest Cost of Oil: Land-Mass Destruction